klaytn/servicechain-value-transfer-examples/hardhat/README.md

 - Run `subbridge.anchroing(true)` in kscn

 - The following address must have some Klay.
 Use faucet.
-Otherwise, you can change the `accounts` field with a preffered one.
+Otherwise, you can change the `accounts` field with a preferred one.

 ```
 0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266